libass/libass-tests/regression/README.md

-## Some Regression Tests for Libass
+J## Some Regression Tests for Libass

-Here are some regression tests for (libass)[https://github.com/libass/libass] requiring (un)merged patches.
-If patches get merged the test may also be moved to the regular libass regression test infrastructure.
-Until then here's a stopgap solution:
+This directory contains regression test.
+Regression tests render the output via `compare` and report deviation from a known good output.
+This way regressions and other unintended side-effects can hopefully be discovered early before patches get merged.

+Tests are grouped into direct child directory of the current directory.
+More information regaridng the test directory-structure can be found below.

 ### Run test
 Run all tests with